-This thorough guide on how to become a Full Stack Developer comes from real life industry experiences from over the past decade.
+This thorough guide on how to become a Full Stack Developer in 2020 comes from real-life industry experiences from over the past decade.
 It is written with time-served advice, highlighting major factors of the full-stack cycle in easy-to-digest sections.
-This modern-guide takes the development industries current trends into major consideration too, ultimately giving you the best chance at landing yourself employment.
+This modern-guide takes the development industries’ current trends into major consideration too, ultimately giving you the best chance at landing yourself employment.

 Firstly, what does Full-Stack Developer even mean?

 Let’s explain the meaning of the role and the answer will become clear.
 The role is generally a vast array of different knowledge bases across many languages one might say.
 But, in a nutshell, a full-stack developer is an individual who can take a client’s idea from paper to a fully operating web-application or system.
 Sorry if that definition is a bit vague, here is a real-world example to help you understand what it means.

 A customer support ticket system to allow customers to raise ‘query tickets’ around the clock.
 Customer services are able to manage customer queries much more resiliently.

 What you would need to know